schipiga/cases_design/readme.rst

 **Steps:**

 #.
 Click button "Share".
-    - Dropdown menu with social buttons to share are present.
+    - Dropdown menu with social buttons to share is present.
 #.
 Click button "Facebook"
     - Dropdown menu is closed.
     - Facebook page to share IMDB page is opened.
+#.
+Click button "Share".
+    - Dropdown menu with social buttons to share is present.
 #.
 Click button "Twitter"
     - Dropdown menu is closed.
     - Twitter page to tweet IMDB page is opened.